 Alternative ending: Our take-out point is 35 miles inland from where the Rogue meets the Pacific Ocean at Gold Beach.
-If you are heading to the coast after your trip, you can have your vehicle shuttled to the take-out point for about $120 per vehicle.
-Arrangements can be made at the pre-trip meeting (bringing a spare key will facilitate the process).
+If you are heading to the coast after your trip, you can have your vehicle shuttled from Morrison’s Lodge to Foster Bar (the take-out point) for about $150 per vehicle.
+Arrangements should be made in advance.

 Suggested Reading: Zane Grey spent time fishing along and writing about the Rogue River and his stories make for fun reading during the trip; Rogue River Feud is set on the stretch that we will float and is a classic example of Grey’s style.
 River guide Matt Leidecker also wrote a great mile-by-mile guide: The Rogue River – A Comprehensive Guide from Prospect to Gold Beach which is available through Northwest River Supplies.
 The BLM has a decent river map, The Rogue River Float Guide, which is available at Morrison’s prior to the trip.